On consecutive sums in permutations: Upper bound

-We defer the proof of Proposition \ref{EXTup:prop:L(f)-bound}.
-Our immediate goal is to deduce Proposition \ref{EXTup:prop:L(a)-bound} from Proposition \ref{EXTup:prop:L(f)-bound}.
-Before we do that, we make some preliminary observations which will be useful in the course of the proof, as well as in the main body of the argument.
+We defer the proof of Proposition \ref{EXTup:prop:L(f)-bound}; our immediate goal is to show that it implies Proposition \ref{EXTup:prop:L(a)-bound}.
+Before we do that, we make some preliminary observations which will be useful in the course of this deduction, as well as in the main body of the argument proving Proposition \ref{EXTup:prop:L(f)-bound}.
 For $f \in \cF$, define